Tharun24/IRLI/README.md

 </p>

 Prerequisites:
-You are expected to have TensorFlow 1.x installed (1.8 - 1.14 should work) and have atleast 2 GPUs with 32GB memory (or 4 GPUs with 16 GB memory).
-We will add support for TensorFlow 2.x in subsequent versions.
-Cython is also required for importing a C++ function gather_batch during evaluation (if you cannot use C++ for any reason, please refer to the Cython vs Python for evaluation section below). sklearn is required for importing murmurhash3_32 (from sklearn.utils).
-Although the version requirements for cython and sklearn are non that stringent as Tensorflow, use Cython-0.29.14 and sklearn-0.22.2 in case you run into any issues.

 1) Tensorflow- 1.8 - 1.14 should work
-2) Minimum 1 GPU, preferred >4 GPUs with 32GB memory
+2) Minimum 2 GPU, preferred >4 GPUs with 32GB memory
 3) Memory required - Around 200 GB

+Cython is also required for importing a C++ function gather_batch during evaluation.
+Although the version requirements for cython is non that stringent as Tensorflow, use Cython-0.29.14 in case you run into any issues.

 Instructions to run:
 1) Edit the config.py for required parameters.